Updated on June 6, 2024

 This is All Great, but Which Hosting Companies are the Best?

 Now that you’re armed with a basic, but fairly comprehensive, overview on what’s out there as far as WordPress web hosting plan options, here is a 100% affiliate-free list of links to a handful of hosting companies that I have had experience with through client work.
-I don’t get any kickbacks if you click on these links, and I am not affiliated with these hosting companies in any way.
-Additionally, your experience with any of these companies could turn out to be quite different than mine, but all companies included here are ones that I have found to be easy to work with, and have delivered what I expected (or better!) relative to the price of the plans I worked with.
+We don’t get any kickbacks if you click on these links, and we are not affiliated with these hosting companies in any way.

 SiteGround